Direct Drive Garage Door Opener

 The main difference between these opener types is the noise level most homeowners report after installation.
 Direct drive motors offer comparable lifespans and maximum lift capacities to chain driven systems, but are less likely to require major repairs.

-Chain- or belt-drive openersDirect drive openers
+Chain or belt drive openersDirect drive openers

 Noise levelModerate to loudLow to moderate